 16 June @ 9:00 am - 5:30 pm

-This one-day workshop is organized by the Horizon 2020 project INSPIRE-5Gplus.
-It will bring together researchers and practitioners from several domains such as actuaries, jurists, researchers in networking and multi-agent systems to present existing challenges and approaches for liability management for multi-party 5G ecosystems and provided digital services, with a forward-looking perspective for Beyond 5G (B5G) systems.
+This one-day workshop organized by INSPIRE-5Gplus brought together researchers and practitioners from several domains such as actuaries, jurists, researchers in networking and multi-agent systems.
+They presented existing challenges and approaches for liability management for multi-party 5G ecosystems and provided digital services, with a forward-looking perspective for Beyond 5G (B5G) systems.

 - What are the liability challenges?

 - How will we cover future risks and disasters in 5G ecosystems?

 - Which assets and capabilities will we have to investigate and develop in the coming period?

 Accordingly, the purpose of this workshop was to share, compare and disseminate best practices, approaches, tools and methodologies to identify, formulate, and manage liability in 5G systems.
 It addressed crucial topics such as formalization of commitments and obligations (legal and technical schemes), contractualization, monitoring/supervision, evidence collection & analysis at runtime, post-mortem evidence collection & forensics to identify liabilities in case of disasters, security incidents or regulation violations.

 09:00 Introduction to INSPIRE-5Gplus Project: Liability perspective [PDF] – Jean–Philippe Wary, Orange

 11:00 A4Cloud: Accountability in the cloud – Carmen Fernández-Gago, University of Málaga